adam-lafontaine/ProgrammingBlog/static_bv_client/public/content/posts/[007][Optimization].md

 ### SIMD Recap

 From a production standpoint, the above excercise has been a complete waste of time.
 In all cases the compiler-optimized, 1 wide implementation was the fastest.
 This would have been the default scenario anyway.
 After refactoring to process multiple elements at once, we made the code slightly slower as well as more complicated and less portable.
-The "SIMDified" functions were faster as expected when compiled as is, but optimizations done by the compiler make these performance gains irrelevant.
+The vectorized functions were faster as expected when compiled as is, but optimizations done by the compiler make these performance gains irrelevant.
 This is not to be expected in every case though.
 These examples are just examples and very simple compared to many real world applications.

 ### SOA - Struct of Arrays